Bookbot

 More about the book

-The decline of marriage as a metaphor for political authority is examined in the context of Seventeenth-century thought, highlighting its connection to consent, contract, and divine right absolutism.
-The shift away from this metaphor during the mid-century aligns with the rise of patriarchalist and social contract theories, which emphasize the role of 'fathers of families' but do not equate political governance with marriage.
-This study explores how these changing ideas reflect broader transformations in political ideology and authority.
+The book explores the decline of marriage as a metaphor for political authority in Seventeenth-century political thought, highlighting its connection to divine right absolutism and the balance of royal power and subjects' liberties.
+The shift away from this metaphor in the mid-century aligns with the rise of patriarchalist and social contract theories, which emphasize the role of 'fathers of families' without equating political governance to marriage.
+This transformation reflects significant changes in the understanding of authority and consent during this period.

 Book purchase